Diversity & Inclusion Initiatives

 As we grapple with feelings regarding the recent injustices, please reach out to the association staff and leadership to recommend other ways we might be more inclusive in our membership or strategies to ensure equality for all members and the clients we serve.
 ALCA may not have all the answers today, but we are listening and committed to action and change.
 Like a global society, as an association, we are always “better together.”

 *Aging Life Care Association Code of Ethics and Standards of Practice

-However, there is much work to be done.
+There is much work to be done.

 ALCA's founding members, all women, created an organization focused on helping older adults age well and with dignity.
 The ALCA Board works to continue to build on the efforts of our founding members, which has always upheld non-discrimination in our membership and in serving clients.
-We are well aware of the lack of diversity in our membership and we have taken concrete steps to begin working on changing this in a respectful and thoughtful manner.
+We are aware of lack of diversity in our membership and we have taken concrete steps to begin working on changing this in a respectful and thoughtful manner.

 In March 2020 ALCA mobilized membership and identified outstanding members who could help address and work towards adding diversity in our leadership and membership.
 ALCA’s 2020 Board President formed two task forces on Membership Diversity and Servicing Diverse Populations.

 The Task force continues to meet to discuss our outreach efforts for membership and clientele.

 Task Force Members

 - Liz Barlowe, Committee Co-Chair and Immediate Past President